wrytherUC/TaskRuler/README.md

 **Given** a user has plans they would like to plan for ahead of time

-**Given** a Store ahead of time fuction is implmented into our delelopment process **When**
+**Given** a Store ahead of time function is implemented into our development process

+**When**

 - Begin task creation select "later date"
 - Find Day that you actually need

-     **Then** Create task needed ahead of time and get constant updates for that specfic task
+**Then** Associate the task to the user's google calendar on the day specified

 #### Requirement 102.0 Add Subtasks to a task